A fist full of throttle

 The huge ride continues with another mountain range, the Tengi highlands.
 At the top I ride the lesser visited road to the south west which is superb.
 Perfect tarmac along the tops of the ridges with views for miles and nobody else around.

 I revisited a small Ryoma park and see it now has a 3D look (2D cutout) of the man.
 Still has the spotless toilets made from beautiful cedar that would not look out of place in some luxury resort.
 But this is in the middle of nowhere.
 Only in Japan.
-(As a side note my ride gear is looking rather tired isn’t it)

 Near Sukumo, my destination tonight, is a observatory tower and I arrived in time to go up in it.